flapjs/webapp/docs/DEPENDENCIES.md

 > **NOTICE:**
 The version MUST MATCH the `react` version.
 Otherwise, you will get an error.

+## react-is
+- Provides functions to test the equivalence of react components.
+This is only used by Storybook's docs addon.

 ## storybook/addon-storyshots
 - Allows automatic test snapshots for every Storybook story.
 This does require its own `.spec.js` file to be executed by Jest (which currently lives in `src/tests`).

+> **SETUP:**
+In order to support MDX files in storybook, you will need to add some 'transform' entries in jest's config files.

 ## prop-types
 - Allows prop type checking for React component.